PavelPZ/riverpod_navigator/README.md

 ### Example of appNavigationLogic for Login flow

-If we have

-- a "needsLogin(segment)" function that returns true when a login is required for given screen segment.
+(we need function that returns true when a login is required for given screen segment)
-- a LoginSegment and LoginScreen

-then appNavigationLogic is as follows:

 ```dart
 @override